The human eye: anatomy, structure and function

 Retina

 The retina is an essential component when it comes to visual perception and is also known as the “screen”.
-The light rays are projected directly onto the retina, creating a sharp image.
+The rays of light are projected directly onto the retina, creating a sharp image.
 The retina is formed by several layers of nerve cells.
 These include photoreceptors (cones and rods).
 Cones are used for day and color vision.
 Rods are used for night and black and white vision.
 They ensure that stimuli are received and processed into nerve impulses.

 Yellow spot (macula) and blind spot